Minds-On-Design-Lab/giving-impact/README.md

 ##### Do I really need to have the MySQL plugin installed?

 Yes.
-This version of Giving Impact runs on the 2.x version of the Code Igniter framework, which does not support PDO.
+This version of Giving Impact runs on the 2.x version of the CodeIgniter framework, which does not support PDO.
 You can use the MySQLi extension, though.
 Just update the driver listed in `application/config/database.php` and the one listed in `phinx.yml` to `"mysqli"` and you should be good to go.

 ##### I like living on the edge and only use PHP 7.
 Does GI work?